 As a nationwide developer of real estate property, Mr. Swope has handled the acquisition, financing, leasing and management of over 50 million square feet of real estate during his approximately 35 year career in the commercial real estate industry and thus brings extensive experience in virtually all aspects of real estate and a wealth of knowledge regarding the individual geographic markets in which Piedmont currently owns or may own property.
 His development expertise will also be beneficial to Piedmont in the event that we pursue development strategies in the future.
-He also has an extensive personal network of contacts throughout the real estate industry given his involvement in many industry groups such as the Real Estate Roundtable, Urban Land Institute (ULI), the National Association of Industrial and Office Properties (NAIOP), and his involvement with the University of Texas.
+His deep real estate experience makes him well suited to serve as Chairman of the Capital Committee of the Board of Directors.
+He also has an extensive personal network of contacts throughout the real estate industry given his involvement in many industry groups such as the Urban Land Institute (ULI), the National Association of Industrial and Office Properties (NAIOP), and his involvement with the University of Texas.